-19. Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments tion of contracts; or grant any title of nobility.
-2. No State shall, without the consent of the Congress, lay any imposts or dufies on imports and exports, except what may be absolutely necessary for executing its inspection laws; and the nett produce of all duties and imposts, laid by any State on imports or exports, shall be for the use of the treasury of the Confederate States; and all such laws shall be subject to the revision and control of Congress.
-3. No State shall, without the consent of Congress, lay any duty of tonnage, except on sea-going vessels, for the improvement of its rivers and harbors navigated by the said vessels; but such duties shall not conflict with any treaties of the Confederate States with foreign nations; and any surplus of revenue thus derived shall, after making such improvement, be paid into the common treasury; nor shall any State keep troops or ships of war, in time of peace, enter into any agreement or compact with another State, or with a foreign power, or engage in war, unless actually invaded, or in such imminent danger as will not admit of delay.
+1. No State shall enter into any treaty, alliance, or confederation; grant letters of marque and reprisal; coin money; make anything but gold and silver coin a tender in payment of debts; pass any bill of attainder, or ex post facto law, or law impairing the obligation of contracts; or grant any title of nobility.
+2. No State shall, without the consent of the Congress, lay any imposts or duties on imports and exports, except what may be absolutely necessary for executing its inspection laws; and the nett produce of all duties and imposts, laid by any State on imports or exports, shall be for the use of the treasury of the Confederate States z and all such laws shall be subject to the revision and control of Congress.
+3. No State shall, without the consent of Congress, lay any duty of tonnage, except on sea-going vessels, for the improvement of its rivers and barbors navigated by the said vessels; but such duties shall not conflict with any treaties of the Confederate States with foreign nations; and any surplus of revenue thus derived shall, after making such improvement, be paid into the common treasury; nor shall any State keep troops or ships of war, in time of peace, enter into any agreement or compact with another State, or with a foreign power, or engage in war, unless actually invaded, or in such imminent danger as will not admit of delay.
 But when any river divides or flows through two or more States, they may enter into compacts with each other to improve the navigation thereof.
+AUTICLE II .- Section I. 1.
+The executive power shall be vested in a Presi dent of the Confederate States of America.
+He andthe Vice President shall hold their offices for the term of six years; but the President shall not be re-eligible.
+The President, and Vice-President shall be elected as 2.
+Each State shall appoint, in such manner as the Legislature thereof may direct, a number of electors. equal to the wholegrumber of Senators and Representatives to which the State may be entitled in the Ongress; but no Senator or representative, or person holding an office of drust or profit under the Confederate Stafes, shall be appointed an elector.